Current situation of water resource utilization in Nepal [Updated 2024]

 Drinking water is essential for human existence.
 Nepal has abundant natural resources in the form of water.

-The major sources of drinking water in Nepal are piped water, tube well, spring and others.
+The major sources of drinking water in Nepal include piped water, tube wells, springs, and other sources.
 Piped water alone constitutes about 50% of the total drinking water supply in Nepal.
-The systematic drinking water system was started in 1951 A.D. when Bir Dhara was built.
+The systematic drinking water system began in 1951 A.D. with the construction of the Bir Dhara project.